jpmintz01/oTree/README.md

 Fixed:
+- block browser commands (back/reload/keyboard/etc) or tell participants not to use keyboard except to type (and not to click back or reload)
+- figure out kiosk mode
 - Change "next" button to "Submit Round Choices"
 - somehow disable adversary buttons in P-W (clicking them submits the form or causes something to happen) - maybe make it a div with icon like top "you (player dmo11)" instead of icon.
 -- "Icon turns green.."too wide, Player+AI button too wide (bold?),